B-kash/text_to_qr/README.md

 ## Features

+- Mode switch: Text → QR and QR → Text
 - Generate QR from any text or URL
-- Choose size and error correction (ECC)
+- Error correction control (Low/Medium/High/Very High)
-- Download PNG of the generated QR
+- Download PNG and Copy PNG to clipboard
+- Share QR image via the Web Share API (on supported devices)
 - Scan via camera or decode from an image
+- Templates: Wi‑Fi, vCard, Calendar (VCAL)
 - Copy decoded text with visual feedback
 - Keyboard shortcut: Cmd/Ctrl + Enter to Generate
+- PWA install + offline caching (service worker)
 - Accessible states for disabled buttons and focus

 ## Getting Started

 Open `index.html` directly in your browser.
 No build step is required.

-- If you open via file://, everything works because the scripts are classic (non‑module) scripts.
-- If you prefer ES modules, serve the folder over HTTP(S) to avoid browser CORS restrictions for `file://`.
+- For full functionality (Install as app, Share, Copy PNG), serve over HTTP(S) or localhost.
+- Opening via file:// works for generation and scanning, but service worker and some APIs are restricted.

 ### Optional: Run a local server